GregaMohorko/BlueDB/README.md

 # BlueDB

-A PHP MySQL library with Database First model that lets you create Entities with base properties and complex relationships (*One-To-Many*, *Many-To-One*, *Many-To-Many*, *Table Inheritance*, *Associative tables*), supports queries with expressions, JSON encoding/decoding and is simple to use.
+A PHP MySQL ORM library with Database First model that lets you create Entities with base properties and complex relationships (*One-To-Many*, *Many-To-One*, *Many-To-Many*, *Table Inheritance*, *Associative tables*), supports queries with expressions, JSON encoding/decoding and is simple to use.

 Check the [BlueDBClient.NET](https://github.com/GregaMohorko/BlueDBClient.NET) for a .NET client library to use on the .NET client side.